christios/chriscay-compling/text-summarization/README.md

 - Tweak the parameters which decide which sentences will be disregarded (it heavily affects the results)
 - The `-e` mode is yielding bad results; consider changing the way indexing is done (e.g, take POS and relations into account in addition to entity information)
 - Change the way the score of a sentence if calculated based on the Cross Method from [3].
+- Perform testing using some dataset and the ROUGE score

 ## References